kexiZeroing/kexiZeroing.github.io/src/blog/get-started-with-langchain.md

   // Pass in a list of messages to `call` to start a conversation. const response = await chat.call([
     new HumanChatMessage(
-      "What is a good name for a company that makes colorful socks?"
+      "What is a good name for a company that makes colorful socks?", ),
-    ),
   ]);
   console.log(response);